aryaman-dayal/cse15l-lab-reports/Lab1.md

 Working Directory: /home

-Entering cd with no argument produces a blank output because I did not specify a directory to change into, and so it remains in the current working directory of /home.
+Entering cd with no argument results in changing the current working directory to /home because I did not specify a directory to change into, and since I was already in /home, the current working directory remains in /home.
 The output is not an error.

 ![Image](two.png)